hferrada/rmq/README.md

 rmq library
 ===========

-This code creates a data structure to compute the RMQ(i,j) on an array of integers.
+This code creates a data structure to compute, in constant time, the RMQ(i,j) on an array of integers.
+The size for array of considerable length is around of 2.2n bits.

 Authors:
 	Hector Ferrada and Gonzalo Navarro